ianbollinger/purescript-style-guide/purescript-style.md

 #### Rationale

-This makes for more readable diffs when having to alter a long list.
+This makes for more readable diffs when having to alter a long array.

 #### Examples